• •

 Magic ring is the best method to use when starting amigurumi.

-Unlike using a ch3 or ch4 and joining to make a circle, which often leaves a gap, the magic ring makes a tight cinch which gives a cleaner look, especially for the top of a head or the end of a limb.
+Using a ch3 or ch4 and joining to make a circle often leaves a gap.
+The magic ring closes tightly.
+This looks much cleaner, especially for the top of a head or the end of a limb.

 Off and Running